SPORES-HWO. II. Companion Mass Limits and Updated Planet Properties for 120 Future Exoplanet Imaging Targets from 35 yr of Precise Doppler Monitoring: Introduction

-In order to begin precursor characterization the most promising HWO direct imaging targets, \citet{Harada+2024ApJS} compiled and analyzed archival data of 164 nearby FGKM stars from the ExEP Mission Star List\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/docs/2645_NASA_ExEP_Target_List_HWO_Documentation_2023.pdf}} \citep{Mamajek+Stapelfeldt_2024}.
-The authors synthesized key target star information in the SPORES-HWO (System Properties and Observational Reconnaissance for Exoplanet Studies with HWO) Catalog, including fundamental stellar properties, multi-band photometry, chemical abundances, optical flare rates, and photometric variability.
+Previously, in Paper I \citep{Harada+2024ApJS}, we outlined a precursor science project for HWO that aims to characterize the most promising targets for a direct-imaging search for exo-Earths.
+We compiled and analyzed archival data of 164 nearby FGKM stars from the ExEP Mission Star List\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/docs/2645_NASA_ExEP_Target_List_HWO_Documentation_2023.pdf}} \citep{Mamajek+Stapelfeldt_2024}, then synthesized key target star information in the SPORES-HWO (System Properties and Observational Reconnaissance for Exoplanet Studies with HWO) Catalog.
+The catalog includes fundamental stellar properties, multi-band photometry, chemical abundances, optical flare rates, and photometric variability.
+In this work (Paper II), we provide a comprehensive review and analysis of precursor RV observations of potential HWO exo-Earth survey targets.
+Specifically, we combine and uniformly reanalyze all of the publicly-available precision RV measurements of the 164 SPORES-HWO stars from the past $\sim$35 years in order to: (1) search for new planet candidates, (2) refine orbits and planet parameters of known planets, (3) identify false positive signals, and (4) empirically measure the search completeness to derive meaningful limits on companions to potential HWO target stars.

-In this work, we focus on precursor RV observations of potential exo-Earth survey target systems for HWO.
-Specifically, we investigate the current state of multi-decade archival RV surveys from the High Resolution Echelle Spectrometer (HIRES) and the High Accuracy Radial velocity Planet Searcher (HARPS), re-analyzing the available public Doppler measurements of 90 northern- and southern-hemispheres stars from the sample of 164 stars in the SPORES-HWO Catalog \citep{Harada+2024ApJS}.
-We apply a well-tested RV search algorithm to search for planetary signals, refine orbits and planet properties, identify false positives, and empirically measure our sensitivity to planets as a function of semi-major axis and $M_\text{p} \sin i$.
+Previous work to quantify RV mass limits on companions for potential DI target stars has suggested that planets as large as Saturn or larger can be undetectable in many close by systems \citep[e.g.,][]{Howard+2016PASP, 2023AJ....165..176L}.
+Understanding the current RV landscape for potential HWO target stars is particularly important for prioritizing dynamically-viable target systems, as prior knowledge of any RV-detected massive planets in the HZ can rule out the long-term stability of any potential Earth-like worlds \citep[e.g.,][]{Kane+2024AJ....168..195K, Kane+2024AJ....168..279K}.
+Furthermore, sibling planets to exo-Earths revealed by RVs may themselves provide clues to habitability by way of their migration history and ability to scatter volatile-rich debris inward to the HZ from beyond the snow line \citep{Raymond+2008, Meadows+2018haex.book, Raymond+2004Icar, Kane+2024ApJ}.